 Vietnam.vn - Nền tảng quảng bá Việt Nam

-The dark side of sleepover tourism
+The downside of sleepover tourism

 Việt NamViệt Nam27/02/2024

 Despite its good intentions, the travel community is divided.
-One side, mostly male, praises it as a way for millions of people to travel on a budget.
+One side, mostly male, praises it as a way for millions to travel on a budget.
 The other, mostly female, tells stories of violence and harassment.

-The dark side of sleepover tourism
+The downside of sleepover tourism

 Rashvinda Kaur, founder of Host A Sister, an organization that helps female travelers find safe, free accommodation while traveling.
 Photo: SCMP